Biography

 Publications

-Magazines and Catalogues
+Catalogues

 Invisible Light 1981: a catalog of the traveling exhibition of infrared photography, organized by Robert Cartmell, SUNY-Albany, for the Smithsonian Institution Traveling Exhibitions Service, pp. 49 - 50